 Every move in your restaurant is an opportunity for mistakes.
 With inventory or inventory management, mistakes in counting and ordering can have significant negative impacts on your margins.

 - There should be a transaction generated from every movement throughout the restaurant, so that movements, orders, supply chain, and inventory can all be accurately tracked.

 - Understanding every recipe that's involved with a transaction will empower your staff to stay on top of inventory and customer service.

 - If your inventory management is off, it can negatively impact your profits.

 41. When forecasting future demand for inventory or orders, you can use several different methods.

-Forecasting goes a long way to keeping costs down and ensuring successful inventory management efforts.
-When retailers are able to accurately predict which items they need and the correct quantity, they will be better suited to meet the expectations of their customers without overstock
+Forecasting goes a long way to minimize inventory costs down and ensure successful inventory management efforts.
+When retailers are able to accurately predict which items they need and the correct economic order quantity, they will be better suited to meet the expectations of their customers without overstocking.

 42. Make sure your team is checking inventory and ordering supplies in time to reduce the repair cycle.